MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialgesturerecognizer_holdstarted.md

 ## -description
 Occurs when an interaction becomes a Hold gesture.

+## -remarks
 For hand interactions, this event fires when a finger is held pressed for longer than the Hold time threshold.

 For voice interactions, this event does not fire.

-For controllers, this event fires when the primary button is held pressed for longer than the Hold time threshold.
+For spatial controllers, this event fires when the Select trigger or button is held pressed for longer than the Hold time threshold.

-## -remarks

 ## -examples